SEO Trends: 45 Experts On The Future Of Search

 Google showed who is really in control of marketing data with “keyword not provided” and Facebook has followed suit by implementing social algorithms that diminish brand page exposure.
 In short, both companies have made it harder to compete for organic visitors than ever before.
 That means brands have to step up their efforts and adopt the aggressive mindset necessary to compete for traffic every single day.

-To succeed in SEO in 2015, companies and brands need to start building digital assets that they — and only they — truly own.
+To succeed in SEO, companies and brands need to start building digital assets that they — and only they — truly own.
 Static sites can no longer reliably grow your audience, yet brands can take the many successful strategies that search engines and social media have taught them and execute them on their own dynamic portals.

 While search engine and social giants used to provide a clear channel between companies and consumers, they are now essentially demanding that we create very specific content, or worse, join the near break-even PPC marketplace, in order to retain their favor.
 This creates the false notion that the only solution is for companies to become ideal producers on the platforms they want to succeed on.
 More specifically, some have disseminated the belief that on social media our brands need to “be more human” and on search engines our brands need to “be more open.”